FrozenPeak0701/DemocratOrRepublican/README.md

 # DemocratOrRepublican
 Uses a bunch of data given by my girlfriend and predict political stand from the other 110 parameters

 Warning: please don't use it.
-It's pretty crap model built on pretty crap data and 99.9% of the times predict that you are a democrat...
+It's pretty crap model built on pretty crap data...

-The framework for mlp is solid and can be referenced for future uses.
+However, this can serve as a tutorial of how to use pytorch for excel sheet datasets and a reference for later tasks.

 Here's the dataset.